euknow/WANNABI/README.md

 # WANNABI
-This is a club that studies data analytics.
+"WANNABI" is a club of students studying data analysis.

 So, i can show you what we do, here!